jchck/Pretty-Local/README.md

 [2]: http://jayrobinson.org/2009/11/13/coda-site-view-emulated-in-webkit-html5-css3-jquery

-- WTFPL: <http://sam.zoy.org/wtfpl/>Be sure to replace the background images with whatever looks pretty and makes you happy
+- WTFPL: <http://sam.zoy.org/wtfpl/>Be sure to replace the background images with whatever looks pretty and makes you happy Be sure to replace the background images with whatever looks pretty and makes you happy

 ### License
 * [WTFPL] [4]